 During the period under review, material issues discussed by the board were determined by assessing the external environment, the needs and expectation of Hudaco's key stakeholders and other significant topics and/or events.
-For 2022, the dominant issues were the group's response to degradation of local Infrastructure, loadshedding arising from the worsening shortage of electricity in South Africa and the impact on the supply chain and on inflation of global economic uncertainty.
-In addition, the key strategic focus remained the management of the relationship between margins, inventories and costs in a particularly difficult economic environment.
+For 2023, the dominant issues were the group's response to degradation of the rail network and the inability of our ports to operate effectively within reasonable timeframes, increased load-shedding arising from the worsening shortage of electricity in South Africa and the economic pressure on consumers impacting demand for products driven by consumer spending.
+The key strategic focus areas were acquisition opportunities and, as always, the management of the relationship between margins, inventories and costs in a very challenging economic environment.

-Key focus areas for 2023 include:
+Key focus areas for 2024 include:

-- challenges and opportunities arising through degradation of local infrastructure; - continuing to cope with the unpredictability of international supply chain challenges; - further improving margins; - containing the expense ratio as input costs rise from worldwide inflationary pressure; - continue developing more black African managers within the group; - improving the performance of the Eternity Technologies and Powermite businesses; and - optimising capital allocation.
+- managing inventory levels while dealing with the difficulties in getting goods through South African ports; - challenges and opportunities arising through degradation of local infrastructure; - reducing inventories of panels and batteries for solar installations; - clawing back overall margins; - continuing efforts to develop and retain more black African managers within the group; - improving the performance of the three battery businesses and Hudaco Energy; and - optimising capital allocation, ideally through acquisitions.